Terminology for Bonding Solutions in Disposable Hygiene

 Reactive adhesives: These adhesives are composed of ingredients that are able to undergo a chemical reaction during use.
 They are applied in a liquid form to wet out the substrate.
 A chemical reaction hardens the adhesive until it is set up and has enough cohesion to ensure a strong bond.

 Residue: Traces of adhesive left on underwear fabric when a disposable hygiene article is removed.
-The issue of residue may be impacted by the underwear fabric, the choice of pad back sheet material, the adhesive application, or the choice of adhesive itself.
-Residue can negatively impact consumer satisfaction.
 Choosing adhesives that meet performance expectations and leave no residue can improve consumer confidence and loyalty to your product.

 Rheology: The study of the deformation and flow of materials.
 Hot melt adhesives, for example, have an interesting behaviour that is called viscoelastic.
 Depending on temperature and deformation, their behaviour is a blend of elastic solid and a viscous liquid.
 Rheology helps determine the mechanical properties of adhesives in a wide temperature range.
 It can also distinguish elastic and viscous behaviours.
 Rheology can also predict how applied forces, i.e., pressure, bending, or twisting, will affect them.

 Rheometer: A device used to carry out rheology testing.
-Bostik uses rheometers as a tool for modeling adhesive performance and processability.
+Bostik uses rheometers as a tool for modelling adhesive performance and processability.